deroverda/recommended-radio-streams/README.md

 <details>
   <summary>Click to expand</summary>

 These are some channels I’ve heard are good, but I haven't had the chance to check them all out yet.
-Feel free to explore and see what suits your taste! most links seem to be dead, manually search for these using the tools above. please report and I'll update.😊
+Feel free to explore and see what suits your taste!

 - **1FM Chillout Lounge**: [Link](https://www.1.fm/stations) | Plays chillout, ambient, and relaxing music.
 - **113.fm Hits 1997 – Ads**: [Link](https://www.113.fm/) | Plays popular music hits from 1997 along with occasional ads.
 - **All Jazz Radio**: [Link](https://www.madmusicradio.com/wjzz) | All jazz.